When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 RELATED: A Guide to Backpacking Malaysia: Itinerary, Tips, + Costs

-Cheapest Countries to Visit in Central Asia ($25/day)
+Cheapest Countries in the World – Central Asia

 - Experience the nomadic lifestyle by spending the night in a yurt